AdobeDocs/campaign-classic.en/help/installation/using/deploying-an-instance.md

 ## Purging data {#purging-data}

-The last stage of the deployment assistant lets you configure the automatic purging of obsolete data.
+The last stage of the deployment wizard lets you configure the automatic purging of obsolete data.
 The values are expressed in days.

 ![](assets/s_ncs_install_deployment_wiz_16.png)